choojs/choo/README.md

   accordingly.

 ## FAQ
+### Why did you build this?
+`choo` is nothing but a formalization of how I've been building my applications for the past year.
+I originally used `virtual-dom` with `virtual-app` and `wayfarer` where now it's `yo-yo` with `send-action` and `sheet-router`.
+The main benefit of using `choo` over these technologies separately is that it becomes easier for teams to pick up and gather around.
+The code base for `choo` itself is super petite (`~150` LOC) and mostly acts to enforce structure around some excellent npm packages.
+This is my take on modular frameworks; I hope you'll find it pleasant.

+### Why is it called choo?
+Because I thought it sounded cute.
+All these programs talk about being "performant", "rigid", "robust" - I like programming to be light, fun and non-scary. `choo` embraces that.

+Also imagine telling some business people you chose to rewrite something critical to the company using the `choo` framework.
+:steam_locomotive::train::train::train:

 ### How does choo compare to X?
 Ah, so this is where I get to rant. `choo` (_chugga-chugga-chugga-choo-choo!_) was built because other options didn't quite cut it for me, so instead of